DOI-USGS/asc-public-docs/docs/getting-started/using-spiceql/exploring-spiceqls-rest-python-and-cpp-apis.md

 !!! info "Before you proceed..."

     Generating your database over a full `ISISDATA` area may take *a few hours*.
 We recommend targeting missions specific to your use case for a faster generation time.
-You can find acceptable mission names at TBD-PUBLIC-URL and under the [repo's db/ folder](https://github.com/DOI-USGS/SpiceQL/tree/main/SpiceQL/db) with the format being "<mission\>.json".
+You can find acceptable mission names at https://astrogeology.usgs.gov/apis/spiceql/latest/ and under the [repo's db/ folder](https://github.com/DOI-USGS/SpiceQL/tree/main/SpiceQL/db) with the format being "<mission\>.json".
 Mission instrument names can be found in each "<mission\>.json" file as JSON keys.
 Supplemental names like planetary bodies can be found in the [db/base.json](https://github.com/DOI-USGS/SpiceQL/blob/main/SpiceQL/db/base.json) file as JSON keys.

 #### Generate database for the entire `ISISDATA` area